 In addition, some customers complained of slow customer support for complex issues, such as problems with hardware.
 Other customers complained of system downtime.

-While these experiences are not necessarily those of the average user, customer reviews should be kept in mind when choosing a pizzeria POS.
+While these experiences are not necessarily those of the average user, you’ve to keep customer reviews in mind when choosing a pizzeria POS.

 Revel Systems are a good value considering the numerous features it offers.
-But its price, in terms of time and money, may be too high for a small pizza place.
-This is a good option to keep in mind as business expands.
+But its price, in terms of time and money, maybe too high for a small pizza place.
+This is a good option to keep in mind as the business expands.